ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ## Identifier Authorization

 The identifier authorization process establishes the authorization of an account to manage certificates for a given identifier.
-This process must assure the server of two things:
+This process assures the server of two things:

 1. That the client controls the private key of the account key pair, and